 I only went one time

 I would love to think that somewhere in the Hollywood Hills one night, as Ryan Adams larked around with his cats while blasting black metal and hitting the vape pen, this song cranked out from his Spotify playlist.
 When it got to this line he stood stark still.
 “Goddamn thief,” he cried out.
-“She owes me 1200 dollars!
+“She owes me 1200 dollars if she only went once!
 And I will be contacting her management!”

 Phoebe next leads us into one of the house of mirrors verses that has made her name.
 While on the surface this tangled narrative may not seem to be Adams-related, when read in the context of the song and with the knowledge we possess of who produced her EP, it can be read as an insider’s tale of a recording session and/or short relationship gone wrong: